Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

-Each integration step then consists of \begin{enumerate} \item \emph{prediction} of the positions and velocities at the next time step $t+h$: \begin{dgroup} , . \end{dgroup} Here $\vect{r}$, $\vect{v}$, $\vect{a}$, and $\vect{j}=\deriv{\vect{a}}{t} \equiv \dot{a}$ represent vectors for the position, velocity, acceleration, and jerk, respectively.
-Note that the jerk $\vec{j}$ is dotted, which in this case does not indicate a time derivative.
-Predicted values are indicated with the $\tilde{(\cdot)}$. \item Acceleration and jerk are calculated using the predicted positions and velocities (eq.\,\ref{eq:hermite_predictor}). \item A subsequent correction is applied to the position and velocity at the next time step using the predicted accelerations and jerks: \begin{dgroup} , . \end{dgroup} \end{enumerate}
+Here $\vect{r}$, $\vect{v}$, $\vect{a}$, and $\vect{j}=\deriv{\vect{a}}{t} \equiv \dot{a}$ represent vectors for the position, velocity, acceleration, and jerk, respectively.
+The jerk $\vec{j}$ is dotted, which in this case does not indicate a time derivative.
+Predicted values are indicated with the $\tilde{(\cdot)}$. \item Acceleration and jerk are calculated using the predicted positions and velocities (eq.\,\ref{eq:hermite_predictor}). \item A subsequent correction is applied to the position and velocity at the next time step using the predicted accelerations and jerks,